loopstudio/loop-studio-guides/javascript/README.md

     const foo = { clark: 'kent' };
     ```

   - Avoid having lines of code that are longer than 80 characters (including whitespace).
-Note: per [above](#strings--line-length), long strings are exempt from this rule, and should not be broken up.
+Note: per [above](#strings--line-length), long strings are exempt from this rule, and should not be broken up. eslint: [`max-len`](https://eslint.org/docs/rules/max-len.html)

     > Why?
 This ensures readability and maintainability.